-1.2.5.
+1.2.4.
 The Group's operations require substantial capital expenditures

 The Group may require substantial capital to maintain, upgrade and enhance its network facilities and operations.
-For the twelve-month period ended 31 December 2023, the Group spent $\[\in \]$ 294.7 million on capital expenditure (excluding Fibre activities according to IFRS 5) and equivalent to 37.9 per cent. of total revenue (excluding Fibre) for the period), of which $\[\in \]$ 202.2 million (or 26.0 per cent. of total revenue (excluding Fibre activities) for the period) was growth capital expenditure and $\[\in \]$ 56.7 million (7.3 per cent. of total revenue (excluding Fibre activities)

-for the period) was maintenance capital expenditure (including digitalization capital expenditure).
+For the twelve-month period ended 31 December 2024, the Group spent €274.5 million on capital expenditure and equivalent to 34.4 per cent. of total revenue for the period, of which €167.7 million (or 21.0 per cent. of total revenue for the period) was growth capital expenditure and €67.1 million (8.4 per cent. of total revenue for the period) was maintenance capital expenditure (including digitalization capital expenditure).
 In particular, unanticipated capital investments may be needed for the Group to remain competitive should evolving technologies in the businesses in which the Group operates make its infrastructure obsolete.
 Historically, the Group has significantly invested in updating its TV broadcasting infrastructure equipment in connection with the analogue to digital television broadcasting switchover.
 The Group has also invested in rolling out telecom infrastructure in France, essentially through building new masts or adapting existing masts for telecom usage.
-More recently, the Group has been investing in rolling out FTTH networks in some French departments, as further described in "Description of the Issuer and the Group - PRESENTATION OF THE ASSET HELD FOR SALE: FIBRE BUSINESS".
 Although in the past the Group has been able to fund its capital expenditure using cash generated by its operations and financing facilities, this may not be possible in the future.
 The other risks described in this "Risk Factors" section could materially reduce the cash available from operations or significantly increase capital expenditure requirements, which could result in capital being unavailable when it is needed.
 This could significantly affect the Group's ability to implement its business strategy and could in turn result in a reduction of revenue.

 The Group's current assumptions regarding the costs associated with maintenance and upgrades of its network infrastructure may prove to be inaccurate.
-Future upgrades may not generate a positive return and the Group may not have adequate capital available to finance such future upgrades.
+Future upgrades may not generate a positive return, and the Group may not have adequate capital available to finance such future upgrades.
 New technologies may become dominant in the future, making current systems obsolete.
 The Group's ability to adapt successfully to changes in technology in its industries and provide new or enhanced services in a timely and cost-effective manner, and to successfully anticipate the demands of its customers, will determine whether it will be able to increase or maintain the customer base.
 If the Group fails to respond adequately to technological changes, this could have an adverse effect on its business, financial condition and results of operations.

-Furthermore, if capital expenditure exceeds projections, cash flow from operating activities is lower than expected or if funds borrowed under the New Revolving Credit Facility Agreement and/or the Capex Facility Agreements (all defined in "Description of the Issuer and the Group-Material Contracts") are insufficient, the Group may be required to seek additional financing.
+Furthermore, if capital expenditure exceeds projections, cash flow from operating activities is lower than expected or if funds borrowed under the Revolving Credit Facility Agreement and/or the Acquisition and Capex Facility Agreement (all defined in "Description of the Issuer and the Group-Material Contracts") are insufficient, the Group may be required to seek additional financing.